awslabs/industrial-shopfloor-connect/README.md

 Shop Floor Connectivity (SFC) Framework
 =======================================

+> This repository is the successor of the archived [aws-samples/shopfloor-connectivity](https://github.com/aws-samples/shopfloor-connectivity) repo.

 ## Introduction

 Shop Floor Connectivity (SFC) is a data ingestion technology that can deliver data to multiple AWS Services.